 The Department of Ecology & Evolutionary Biology at the St. George campus of the University of Toronto invites applications for a Departmental Postdoctoral Fellowship.

 Area of Research: Ecology and/or Evolution, broadly defined.

-Applicants must have a PhD in ecology and/or evolution or a related area of study, and field- specific qualifications as set by the faculty advisor(s).
+Required Qualifications: Applicants must have a PhD in ecology and/or evolution or a related area of study, and field- specific qualifications as set by the faculty advisor(s).

-faculty advisor (or co-advisors); full-time faculty members at the St. George (downtown) campus of the University of Toronto are eligible to serve as advisors (see the table at the bottom of this page for a list of potential supervisors).
-Once agreement from a faculty advisor(s) has been obtained, applicants must submit a cover letter clearly indicating the proposed faculty advisor(s) and the date that they will be available to begin the position, a curriculum vitae,copies of 2 publications, and a short (1-3 pages) description of past research accomplishments and future research plans.
+Applicants must submit a cover letter indicating the date that they will be available to begin the position, a curriculum vitae,copies of 2 publications, and a short (1-3 pages) description of past research accomplishments and future research plans.
 Applicants should include names and e-mail addresses for two potential referees.
-All application materials must be submitted as PDF(s) in a single email to: Elizabeth Rentzelos at email@example.com by the closing date.
+All application materials must be submitted as a PDF(s) in a single email to: JennEnglish, EEB Payroll Officer at email@example.com by the closing date.

-Term: 12 months; renewable for another 12 months subject to performance/suitable research progress
+Term: 12 months; renewable for another 12 months subject to suitable research progress.

 The normal hours of work are 40 hours per week for a full-time postdoctoral fellow recognizing that the needs of the employee’s research and training and the needs of the supervisor’s research program may require flexibility in the performance of the employee’s duties and hours of work.